The Error-Feedback Framework: Better Rates for SGD with Delayed Gradients and Compressed Communication: Formal Setting

-We will assume that the gradients of the function $f$ are Lipschitz, and hence that $f$ is smooth. \begin{assumption}[L-smoothness] The function $f \colon \R^d \to \R$ is differentiable and and there exists a constant $L \geq 0$ such that
+We will further assume that the gradients of the function $f$ are Lipschitz, and hence that $f$ is smooth. \begin{assumption}[L-smoothness] The function $f \colon \R^d \to \R$ is differentiable and there exists a constant $L \geq 0$ such that

 \end{assumption}

 We will next describe some implications of Assumption \ref{ass:lsmooth} which will be later useful. \begin{remark} The Lipschitz gradient condition \eqref{def:lgradlipschitz} implies that there exists a quadratic upper bound on $f$~\citep[Lemma 1.2.3]{Nesterov2004:book}: